 23. Circle (2015)

 No, not the 2017 film starring Tom Hanks.
 This little known film takes place almost entirely in a single room.
 A group of people wake to discover that they have each been placed inside a circle.
 They are then forced to play a deadly game which requires voting a person to be killed off every minute.
-Even though I found the climax to be a bit unsatisfactory, the psychological issues the movie raises while the players vote to kill off others is a fascinating watch.
+Even though I found the climax to be a bit unsatisfactory, the psychological issues the movie raises while the players vote to kill off others is fascinating.

 Read More: Best Nazi Movies of All Time